CiscoTestAutomation/getting-started/source/writescripts/writepythonscript.rst

 * learns the BGP feature on the first device
 * shuts down the BGP neighbor on the first device
 * learns the BGP feature again after the configuration change
-* uses the |library| ``diff`` functionality to verify that the BGP neighbor is down
+* uses the |library| ``Diff`` functionality to verify that the BGP neighbor is down
 * restores the BGP neighbor
 * learns the BGP feature again after the second configuration change
-* uses the |library| ``diff`` functionality to verify that there are minimal differences in the device operational state, and
+* uses the |library| ``Diff`` functionality to verify that there are minimal differences in the device operational state, and
 * verifies the number of BGP neighbors on the first device.

-We also provide you with pre-recorded output so that you can see the results. :download:`Download the sample <simple_script2.zip>` file, and then extract the files to a directory of your choice.
-Take a look at the :monospace:`testbed.yaml`, and open :monospace:`simple_script2.py` in a text editor to see the commented sections.
+We also provide you with pre-recorded output so that you can see the results. :download:`Download the second sample <simple_script2.zip>` file, and then extract the files to a directory of your choice.
+In a text editor, open and read through the :monospace:`testbed.yaml` and :monospace:`simple_script2.py` files.

 To run the script: